 All the Disciples of Hand post level 50 start depending on two sources of experience introduced in Heavensward.
 The Daily Beast Tribe Quests and the Scrip system.

 Moogle Daily Quests

-They’re a great option for every non-combat class at this point of the game.
+They’re a great option for every non-combat class at this point in the game.
 They’re simple, very cheap and give nice exp rewards.
-It’s basically almost perfect solution.
+It’s basically an almost perfect solution.
 The only drawback is the process of unlocking them.

 In order to access Moogle dailes, you first have to complete an incredibly long chain of side quests.
 We still recommend doing that, because we believe it’s definitely worth it.

 To start the chain, you have to head to The Churning Mists and talk to Mogleo.
 Accept the quest A Pebble For Your Thoughts, complete it and then continue through three next ones.
 After that, go talk to Mogloo and take Protecting the Pom, then the five quests that come after it.
 When you’re done, go to Ishgard and get Into the Mists quest from the Unflinching Temple Knight.
 Then complete the eight remaining quests.
 Finally, talk to Seething Stonemason and finish Tricks and Stones.
 After that, you will have access to Moogle Daily Quests.